Fibromyalgia Skip To Content

 Acupuncture, a method of pain relief that originated in China, is also offered.
 Acupuncture involves stimulating sensory nerves under the skin and in the muscles of the body resulting in the body producing natural substances, such as pain relieving endorphins.

 We understand that managing Fibromyalgia often extends beyond the patient.
-Our consultants offer family counselling and advice for improving the safety of the patient.

 Whilst it’s not yet known exactly what causes Fibromyalgia, research suggests that it involves physical, psychological and neurological factors.